 50. Bring bed protectors, which incontinent people use in bed when they can’t control their bladder.
 They’re easy to pack and very useful.
 When you change your child’s diaper, place the protector on the plane.
 It keeps your child healthy by not touching the dirty floor.
 They’re so convenient, I use several per each flight.

 51. We try to get seats towards the back of the plane or near the bathroom… but not too close or it stinks!
 Trust me, this is an important tip when flying with (and without!) kids.

 52. If you absolutely have to change your child at your seat, remember that there are others nearby who don’t want to smell your kid’s stinky diaper.
 Do it quickly and place the soiled diaper into a Ziplock bag.

-53. Visit the bathroom before you fly.
+53. Visit the bathroom before you fly with kids.
 Yes, you want your child to go to the bathroom.
 But this is one of my best tips for flying with kids. it also acquaints them with the tiny bathroom and what to expect.

 55. In the carry-on backpack, keep a separate SOS diaper kit with diapers, wipes, hand sanitizer, so you don’t have to lug the whole bag to the bathroom in case of a diaper blowout.
 Include SOS top for mom.
 Blowouts and vomit seem to always happen.

 56. Bring extra clothes into the bathroom in case your child has an accident or pees all over themselves.
 It’s much easier to carry in the extra clothes than having to deal with getting back to your seat with a mess on your hands.

-And a funny (or not so funny) story from one mom: I had a flight with kids those ages and I kept feeding my son suckers.
+And a funny (or not so funny) story from one mom: I kept feeding my son suckers.
 Except then he threw up.
 It was me, 2 kids and a business guy with me catching throw up in a diaper.
 Epic win/fail.